 - The Council commissioned a review of the governance and performance of Reading Transport Ltd (RTL).
 As a result, new appointments were made to the Board for non-executive directors.
 A new independent non-executive Chair has also been appointed.
 Completed 21/22 - Regular Contract Management Group meetings are in place with Brighter Futures for Children Ltd (BFfC).
 The financial reporting has greatly expanded and provides greater visibility of financial risks.
 Overspend related to Looked After Children is supported by relevant panel meetings with high cost placements to be signed off by the RBC Chief Executive.
 In progress - There are contract governance arrangements in place with Brighter Futures for Children to monitor company performance, including monthly financial reporting and bimonthly (once every 2 months).
-In progress - In progress

-Title Date for completion Status 1 Seeking to ensure greater consistency of Council / Company oversight through review of respective Company Articles and governance.
-30/07/2023 In progress 2 The Council has commissioned and independent review of the business model for Homes for Reading Ltd in light of possible changes to the local government 30/07/2023 In progress borrowing regime.
+In progress - Seeking to ensure greater consistency of Council / Company oversight through review of respective Company Articles and governance In progress - The Council has commissioned and independent review of the business model for Homes for Reading Ltd in light of possible changes to the local government borrowing regime.
+In progress

-Risk: Cyber - Risk of loss from cyber attack Register: Strategic
+Cyber - Risk of loss from cyber attack